-The Town Council is proposing the following amendments for Multi-family housing:
+The item was forwarded to the CPIC committee at the last Planning Board meeting.
+As a reminder to the Committee, the Town Council is proposing the following amendments for Multi-family housing:

 - New performance standards for Multi-family housing in the Town's residential and mixed- use growth districts (Urban Residential, Village Center Districts, Urban Commercial, Mosher Corner Mixed-Use District, Office- Residential District, Narragansett Mixed-Use District). - The existing multi- family housing performance standards would be proposed for the Rural and Suburban Residential Districts.